Prussian T 7: Preserved locomotives

 One copy is preserved in Poland, and one in Luxembourg by Train 1900.

 The Polish locomotive was delivered to Reichsbahndirektion Breslau by the Union Giesserei Königsberg (serial number 537 of 1890) and came to the PKP in 1919 as TKh2-12.
 After it was preserved in the Warsaw Railway Museum for many years, it was taken to the Jaworzyna Śląska Railway Museum in 2006, where it was visually restored to its original state as "Breslau 1839".

-The Luxembourg locomotive was delivered directly from Hanomag (serial number 4018 of 1903) to the German-Luxemburgish Mining and Ironworks (Deutsch-Luxemburgische Bergwerks- und Hütten-AG) in 1903 as No. 12 and was used in the Differdange plant.
+The Luxembourg locomotive was delivered directly from Hanomag (serial number 4018 of 1903) to the German-Luxembourgish Mining and Ironworks (Deutsch-Luxemburgische Bergwerks- und Hütten-AG) in 1903 as No. 12 and was used in the Differdange plant.
 In 1973 the locomotive was handed over by ARBED to the Association des Musée et Tourisme Ferroviaires (AMTF).
 After extensive overhaul, the locomotive has been operational again since 2013 and is used on the Pétange – Fond-de-Gras – Bois de Rodange line.